Return to Learn Yellow Designation

 - That individual with a positive test will remain away from all campuses and self-isolate for a period no less than 10 calendar days.

-- Contact tracing will occur and anyone who has had close contact (within 6 feet for a period of 15 minutes or more) with someone positive for COVID-19 will stay home for 14 days after the time of suspected exposure.
+- Contact tracing will occur and anyone who has been exposed to someone positive for COVID-19 will stay home for 14 days after the time of suspected exposure.
 This is based on the time it takes for the illness to develop.

 - Francis Tuttle Technology Center will also require students with exposure that occurred off campus to self-isolate for 14 calendar days after the last exposure occurred.